Christopher Page

-Christopher Page FBA FSA (born 1952) is an English expert on medieval music, instruments and performance practice, together with the social and musical history of the guitar in England from the sixteenth century to the nineteenth.
-He has written numerous books regarding medieval music.
+Christopher Howard Page FBA FSA (born 8 April 1952) is an English musicologist and performer who specializes in medieval music and early English guitar history.
 He is currently a Fellow of Sidney Sussex College, Cambridge and Emeritus Professor of Medieval Music and Literature in the Faculty of English, University of Cambridge.

-Life and career
+Page holds the Dent Medal of the Royal Musical Association awarded for outstanding services to musicology.

-Christopher Page, Fellow of the British Academy and Member of the Academia Europaea, was educated at Sir George Monoux Grammar School (founded 1527) in London and Balliol College, Oxford.
-He was formerly a junior research fellow at Jesus College, Oxford (1977–1980) and senior research fellow in music at Sidney Sussex.
+Life and education

-He is the founder and director of Gothic Voices, an early music vocal ensemble, which has recorded 25 discs for Hyperion Records, many winning awards.
-The ensemble has performed in many countries, including, France, Germany, Portugal and Finland.
-London dates included twice-yearly sell-out concerts at London's Wigmore Hall.
-The ensemble gave its first Promenade Concert in 1989.
-The group's work has been chronicled most recently in Daniel Leech-Wilkinson, The Modern Invention of Medieval Music (CUP, 2007) and Richard Taruskin, Text and Act (OUP, 2006).
-His work has consistently been praised for its elegant and approachable prose.
+Christopher Howard Page was born on 8 April 1952 in London, England, UK.
+He was educated at Sir George Monoux Grammar School (founded 1527) in London and Balliol College, Oxford.
+He was awarded a PhD by the University of York in 1981.
+He was formerly a junior research fellow at Jesus College, Oxford (1977–1980) and senior research fellow in music at Sidney Sussex College, Cambridge.